Azure/azure-sdk-for-c/README.md

 # (consider this path as PATH_TO_VCPKG)
 cd vcpkg
 # Checkout the vcpkg commit from the vcpkg-commit.txt file (link above)
-# Note: Azure SDK is only officially supported against this commit
 git checkout <vcpkg commit>

 # build vcpkg